open-mmlab/mmdeploy/docs/en/07-developer-guide/regression_test.md

-# How to do Regression Test
+# How to do regression test

 This tutorial describes how to do regression test.
 The deployment configuration file contains  codebase config and inference config.